satvikandi/Hello/README.md

 ### 3. Remote Deployment

-We have 2 remote EC2 insatnces running that we can SSH into :
+We have a remote EC2 instance running that we can SSH into :

 ![Alt text] [img9]